Orson Bean: Personal life

 Bean was married three times.
 His first marriage was in 1956 to actress Jacqueline de Sibour, whose stage name was Rain Winslow.
 Sibour was the daughter of French nobleman and pilot Vicomte Jacques de Sibour and his wife Violette B. Selfridge (daughter of American-born British department-store magnate Harry Gordon Selfridge).
 Before their divorce in 1962, Bean and Jacqueline had one child, Michele.

 In 1965, he married actress and fashion designer Carolyn Maxwell, with whom he had three children: Max, Susannah, and Ezekiel.
 The couple divorced in 1981.
 Their daughter Susannah was married to journalist Andrew Breitbart from 1997 until his death in 2012.
-In the early 1970s Bean took his family on a sabbatical break from New York to live briefly on a farm commune in Victoria, Australia.
+In the early 1970s Bean took his family on a sabbatical break from New York to live briefly (for about three months) on a farm commune in Victoria, Australia.

 Bean's third wife was The Wonder Years co-star Alley Mills.
 They married in 1993 and lived in Los Angeles until his death in 2020.
 When Mills was baptized as an adult, Bean walked with her down to the beach so "Pastor Ken" from First Lutheran Church of Venice could baptize her in the waters of the Pacific Ocean.
 For many years, Bean and Mills played roles in First Lutheran's annual production of A Christmas Carol; Bean played Ebenezer Scrooge.

 An admirer of Laurel and Hardy, Bean, in 1965, was a founding member of The Sons of the Desert.
 This international organization is devoted to sharing information about the lives of Stan Laurel and Oliver Hardy and preserving and enjoying their films.

 In 1966, he helped found the 15th Street School in New York City, a primary school using the radical, democratic, free school Summerhill as a model.
 Bean wrote an autobiographical account about his life-changing experience with the orgone therapy developed by Austrian-born psychoanalyst Wilhelm Reich.
 Published in 1971, the account is titled Me and the Orgone: The True Story of One Man's Sexual Awakening.

 He was a distant cousin of President Calvin Coolidge.
 In later life, "his politics turned more conservative" and he authored intermittent columns for Breitbart News.
 He ventured the thought that being a conservative in 21st-century Hollywood was much like being a suspected Communist back in the 1950s.

 For much of his career and until his death, he was represented by the Artists & Representatives agency.
-In its brief statement after his death, they noted he was an "assiduous nurturer of rising talent."
+In its brief statement after his death, they noted he was an "assiduous nurturer of rising talent".